Flocks of Words

 any stone could fall to the abyss.

-Many of the poems in the collection feature in a special collaboration with the award-winning acoustic group Whalebone, also called Flocks of Words.
+Many of the poems in the collection featured in a special collaboration with the award-winning acoustic group Whalebone, also called Flocks of Words.

-This powerful interweaving of music and poetry about the mythic landscape is available for small and medium-sized venues.
+This powerful interweaving of music and poetry about the mythic landscape toured the region between 2017-19.
 Go to the Music and Poetry page for more information.

 “Just wanted to share our gratitude for the wonderful performance this afternoon.
 Once the event began the atmosphere seemed to change and everyone tuned in to this beautiful, relaxing soundscape” Ronnie Sturton – Shropshire Libraries